This program is a named option in the Curriculum & Instruction M.S.

 |Language Requirements||Candidates must demonstrate advanced proficiency in English to acquire the English as a Second Language certification.|

-There are four distinct subject-area programs within the UW-Madison Secondary Teacher Certification Program (English, Mathematics, Science, and Social Studies).
-Students apply to and are admitted to one of these areas.
-Students in all four, however, go through the program as a cohort and take classes and participate in school field experiences with students from across the subject areas.
+There are five distinct content-area programs within the UW-Madison Teacher Certification Program (English, Mathematics, Science, Social Studies, and World Language).
+Students are admitted to one of these areas.
+Students in each of the five areas take classes and participate in school field experiences with students from across the subject areas.
 Teaching and learning about English as a Second Language (ESL) is a co-equal area of certification and is infused throughout the program.

 |ED POL 600||Problems in Educational Policy||3|